eea/eea.depiction/README.txt

 =============
 `EEA Depiction`_ (formerly valentine.imagescales) is a generic system for creating thumbnails/image representations for content types, both those provided by Plone, and custom ones.

+At the moment this system is implemented and tested only on Archetypes content types, however this system could be adapted in a later version to work also for dexterity content types.

 To make it work for a content type, three adapters need to be provided:

 1. ImageView that retrieves an image in the desired scale.
 2. ImageTag that returns the HTML tag for the image